How to Stop Overthinking at Night

 Lying awake with a racing mind, replaying awkward moments or stressing about tomorrow, is one of the most frustrating experiences imaginable.
-For many, overthinking at night is a nightly battle—one that turns what should be a restorative time into hours of rumination, frustration, and poor-quality sleep.
+For many, overthinking at night is a nightly battle, one that turns what should be a restorative time into hours of rumination and poor-quality sleep.

 But this isn’t just an annoying habit.
 Chronic overthinking before bed can trigger insomnia, lead to long-term sleep deprivation, and contribute to anxiety and depression.
 If you’re stuck in a cycle of late-night worry, the good news is: there are evidence-based strategies to calm the mind and reclaim restful sleep.

-In this in-depth guide, we'll explore why overthinking intensifies at night, how it disrupts the body’s sleep systems, and what you can do—tonight and long-term—to fall asleep faster and sleep deeper.
+In this in-depth guide, we'll explore why overthinking intensifies at night, how it disrupts the body’s sleep systems, and what you can do (tonight and in the future) to fall asleep faster and sleep deeper.

 Why Do We Overthink at Night?